microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/04_Agent_Building.md

 ![Tool call in the agent's output.](../../img/tool-call.png)

-Did Cora recommend Zava's eggshell paint?
 Due to the non-deterministic nature of language models, the agent's output will differ each time the aforementioned prompt is submitted.
 Provided below is example of the agent's response:

 > For your lovely interior, I recommend our Interior Eggshell Paint from Zava's Paint & Finishes collection.
 >